DreamOfTheRedChamber/system-design-interviews/README.md

 	 	+ To send the total entries back to the user use the custom HTTP header: X-Total-Count.
 	 	+ Links to the next or previous page should be provided in the HTTP header link as well.
 It is important to follow this link header values instead of constructing your own URLs.
 * Content negotiation
+	- Content-type defines the request format.
+	- Accept defines a list of acceptable response formats.
+If a client requires you to return application/xml and the server could only return application/json, then you'd better return status code 406.
 	- We recommend handling several content distribution formats.
 We can use the HTTP Header dedicated to this purpose: “Accept”.
 	- By default, the API will share resources in the JSON format, but if the request begins with “Accept: application/xml”, resources should be sent in the XML format.
 	- It is recommended to manage at least 2 formats: JSON and XML.
 The order of the formats queried by the header “Accept” must be observed to define the response format.